Dataset:

 • [Close]

-The Model for Prediction Across Scales (MPAS) runs began at NSSL in early January 2023.
+The Model for Prediction Across Scales (MPAS) runs began at the NSSL in early January 2023.

 The MPAS, developed by the National Center for Atmospheric Research (NCAR) uses an unstructured centroidal Voronoi mesh and C-grid staggering of the state variables coupled with a subset of the Advanced Research WRF (ARW) model atmospheric physics.
 More information on the MPAS can be found here.